canjs/can-connect-feathers/_docs/session/options.feathers-client.md

 @type {FeathersClient}

 Specifies a FeathersClient instance to use for authentication.
-The [feathers-authentication-client plugin](https://github.com/feathersjs/feathers-authentication-client) is required.
+The [@feathersjs/authentication-client](https://docs.feathersjs.com/api/authentication/client.html) is required.
 See the [can-connect-feathers] page for an example Feathers Client configuration.

 ```js
 // Bring in the feathers client instance.